-France currently runs a nuclear power plant fleet of 58 reactors in operation, with one EPR[TM] reactor under construction, and French energy policy provides for the reprocessing of fuel after its use in nuclear plants.
+At the time of drawing up the forecast inventories, France runs a nuclear power plant fleet of 58 reactors in operation, with one EPRTM reactor under construction, and French energy policy provides for fuel to be reprocessed after use in nuclear power plants.

 The forecast inventories have been drawn up based on four different scenarios representing a change from current energy policy: three scenarios in which the French nuclear power plant fleet is renewed and one scenario in which it is not.
-The non-renewal scenario assumes that the nuclear programme is shut down.
+The non-renewal scenario assumes that the nuclear programme is cancelled.
 The three renewal scenarios use different operating lives in their assumptions for current reactors.
-They also assume that new reactors will be deployed, with different assumptions made regarding the type of reactor (EPR[TM] and FNR or EPR[TM] alone).
+They also assume that new reactors will be deployed, with different assumptions made regarding the type of reactor (EPRTM and FNR or EPRTM alone).